sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Failed to rename file from "%(from)s" to "%(to)s". "%(details)s"
-:Groups: file-operation, failure, operation-rename, authenticated, http
+:Groups: authenticated, failure, http, file-operation, operation-rename
 :From version: 2.3.0
 :To version: None
 :Description: None